microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/conversion.rst

 In the following example, the host helps the user understand the conversion process by naming the converted file such that it is clear that it was converted from a binary file.

 #.
-A user selects a binary file in the host UI and chooses to edit it using Office Online.
+A user selects a binary file in the host UI and chooses to edit it using |wac|.
 #.
-The conversion process is started, and Office Online calls :ref:`PutRelativeFile` with the converted document
+The conversion process is started, and |wac| calls :ref:`PutRelativeFile` with the converted document
     content.
 #.
 The host creates a new file as part of the PutRelativeFile request and appends ``(Editable)`` to the name of the
     file.
 #.
-The user is navigated to a page that allows them to edit the newly converted file in Office Online.
+The user is navigated to a page that allows them to edit the newly converted file in |wac|.

 Example 2